IBM/CAST/docs/source/cast-big-data/logstash.rst

 .. note:: This change is effective in the 1.3.0 release of the CAST rpms.

-Please refer to `Installing CEC`_ for more details.
+Please refer to `CSM Event Correlator`_ for more details.

 .. note:: The bin directory is relative to your logstash install location.